-For fiscal 2012, the metrics for determining annual cash bonuses placed equal emphasis on ViaSat's annual financial performance and individual performance.
-The financial objectives were set at the beginning of the 2012 fiscal year and were based on the year's internally-developed financial plan, which was approved by our Board.
-The individual performance objectives for the executive officers (excluding the Chief Executive Officer) were determined by the Compensation and Human Resources Committee based on input and recommendations from our Chief Executive Officer and President as well as input from the Compensation and Human Resources Committee.
+For fiscal year 2015, the metrics for determining annual cash bonuses for our Named Executive Officers, other than our Chief Executive Officer, placed equal emphasis on ViaSat's annual financial performance and individual performance.
+The financial objectives were set at the beginning of fiscal year 2015 and were based on the year's internally-developed financial plan, which was approved by our Board.
+The individual performance objectives for the executive officers (excluding the Chief Executive Officer and President) were determined by the Compensation and Human Resources Committee, with the objectives for the executive officers (other than our Chief Executive Officer and President) based on input and recommendations from our Chief Executive Officer and President.
 These individual performance objectives are qualitative in nature and not quantifiable.
 Each individual executive officer's attainment of individual performance objectives, while made in the context of such pre-established objectives, is based upon a subjective evaluation of individual performance by the Compensation and Human Resources Committee.
 The annual performance metrics for determining annual cash bonuses, both financial and individual, are intended to be challenging but achievable.
-The table below describes the financial and individual objectives (and weighting of each objective) used for determining annual cash bonuses for our executive officers (other than our Chief Executive Officer) for fiscal 2012.
+The table below describes the company financial and individual objectives and weighting of each objective used for determining annual cash bonuses for our executive officers (other than our Chief Executive Officer and President) for fiscal year 2015.

-Fiscal 2012 Cash Bonus Objectives
+Fiscal Year 2015 Cash Bonus Objectives

-Performance Metric Approximate Weighting (%) Fiscal 2012 Objective Fiscal 2012 Actual Results Financial - Non-GAAP Diluted Net Income Per Share Attributable to ViaSat, Inc. Common Stockholders (1) 15 \$ 0.95 \$ 0.73 Financial - Adjusted EBITDA (2) 5 \$175.3 million \$ 149.0 million Financial - New Contract Awards 12.5 \$985.0 million \$1,008.6 million Financial - Total Revenues 10 \$915.0 million \$ 863.6 million Financial - Net Operating Asset Turnover 7.5 6.16 5.46 Individual - Contribution Toward Achievement of Company Financial Targets 30 Individual - Achievement of Individual Goals 20 Individual - Contribution Toward Achievement of Company Financial Targets 30 6.16 - - 5.46 - -
+Performance Metric Approximate Weighting (%) FY 2015 Objective FY 2015 Actual Results Financial - Non-GAAP Diluted Net Income Per Share Attributable to ViaSat, Inc. Common Stockholders (1) 10 \$ 0.95 \$ 1.58 Financial - Adjusted EBITDA (2) 12.5 \$ 299.7 million \$ 344.8 million Financial - New Contract Awards 7.5 \$1,257.6 million \$1,413.4 million Financial - Total Revenues 12.5 \$1,416.1 million \$1,382.5 million Financial - Net Operating Asset Turnover 7.5 6.38 5.90 Individual - Contribution Toward Achievement of Company Financial Targets 30 Individual - Achievement of Individual Goals 20

-(1) Non-GAAP diluted net income per share attributable to ViaSat, Inc. common stockholders excludes the effects of amortization of acquired intangible assets, acquisition-related expenses and non-cash stock based compensation expenses, net of tax.
-An itemized reconciliation between net income per share attributable to ViaSat, Inc. on a GAAP and non-GAAP basis for fiscal 2012 is set forth below:
+(1) An itemized reconciliation between net income per share attributable to ViaSat, Inc. common stockholders on a GAAP and non-GAAP basis for fiscal year 2015 is set forth below:

-e months ended rch 30, 2012
+months ended ril 3, 2015

 (In thousands, except per share data)

-GAAP net income attributable to ViaSat, Inc. \$ 7,496
+GAAP net income attributable to ViaSat, Inc. \$ 40,363

-Amortization of acquired intangible assets 18,732
+Amortization of acquired intangible assets 17,966

-Acquisition related expenses

-Stock based compensation expense 21,382
+Stock-based compensation expense 39,353

+Acquisition-related expenses 444

-Income tax effect (15,503)
+Income tax effect (22,075)

-Non-GAAP net income attributable to ViaSat, Inc. \$ 32,107
+Non-GAAP net income attributable to ViaSat, Inc. \$ 76,051

-Non-GAAP net income per share attributable to ViaSat, Inc. \$ 0.73
+Non-GAAP net income per share attributable to ViaSat, Inc. common stockholders \$ 1.58

-Diluted common equivalent shares 44,226
+Diluted common equivalent shares 48,285

-(2) Adjusted EBITDA represents net income attributable to ViaSat, Inc. before interest, taxes, depreciation and amortization, adjusted to exclude the effects of non-cash stock based compensation expense and acquisition-related expenses.
-We use Adjusted EBITDA to evaluate operating performance of our segments, to allocate resources and capital to such segments, to measure performance for incentive compensation programs and to evaluate future growth opportunities.
-An itemized reconciliation of between net income attributable to ViaSat, Inc. and Adjusted EBITDA for fiscal 2012 is set forth below:
+(2) We define Adjusted EBITDA as net income attributable to ViaSat, Inc. before interest, income taxes, depreciation and amortization, adjusted to exclude certain significant items as set forth below.
+We use

+Adjusted EBITDA to evaluate our operating performance, to allocate resources and capital, to measure performance for incentive compensation programs and to evaluate future growth opportunities.
+An itemized reconciliation between net income attributable to ViaSat, Inc. and Adjusted EBITDA for fiscal year 2015 is set forth below:

-months ended ch 30, 2012
+Twelve months ended April 3, 2015

-(In thousands, except per share data)
+(In thousands)

-GAAP net income attributable to ViaSat ,Inc. \$ 7,496
+GAAP net income attributable to ViaSat, Inc. \$ 40,363

-Benefit from income taxes (13,651)
+Provision for income taxes 13,827

-Interest expense, net 8,247
+Interest expense, net 29,426

-Depreciation and amortization 125,511
+Depreciation and amortization 221,433

-Stock based compensation expense 21,382
+Stock-based compensation expense 39,353

-Acquisition related expenses
+Acquisition-related expenses 444

-Adjusted EBITDA \$ 148,985
+Adjusted EBITDA \$ 344,846